Table of Contents

 2. More customers and sales

 With greater visibility comes a better opportunity for sales.
-According to internal Amazon data, the platform boasts 300 million active customer accounts.
+According to internal Amazon data, the platform boasts 300 million active customer accounts, with 6,500 American products sold every minute.

 That’s 300 million potential customers for your business.
 Listing your product on Amazon can significantly increase the chances of growing your sales.